 For all we know, it’s awesome to have her roaming the place (like, of all the gin joints in the world she comes into mine).
-Although apparently, Manila has been an ideal place for urban photography even before your Lolo began courting your Lola.
-You don’t believe me.
+Apparently, Manila has been an ideal place for urban photography even before your Lolo began courting your Lola.

 5. Luneta & Intramuros